ugovaretto-blogs/bwv1079/_posts/2021-09-30-local-functions.markdown

 2 3
 ```

+## Applications

-This approach allows to e.g. implement OOP concepts by storing a local instance
+This approach allows to e.g. implement Object Oriented concepts by storing
-of the data inside an enclosing function and accessing the instance through
+a local instance of the data inside an enclosing function and accessing the
-a standard C structure with function pointers or C++ classes not containing any
+instance through a standard `C` `struct` with function pointers or C++ classes
-data members.
+not containing any data members.

+In the case of `C` `struct`s variables can be passed to any `C` library and will
+behave like stateful objects.

 The following code implements a constructor returnin a C++ `struct` containing
 only function pointers and a couple of methods to perform type-safe access to